wp-plugins/microblog-poster/readme.txt

     5. Copy your 'App ID' and 'App Secret' and configure a facebook account on MicroblogPoster plugin.

+    6. Follow the link provided by MicroblogPoster to authorize your App to post on your behalf.

+**friendfeed.com accounts**

+Instead of the password the friendfeed API requires the remote key to let you post with it.

+    1. You can find your remote key associated with your account at this url: https://friendfeed.com/account/api (need to be logged in).

 == Upgrade Notice ==